frazier-at-cpcc/subnetting-essentials/final.md

 To convert a decimal number to its binary equivalent, follow these steps:

-1. **Write down the decimal number**: Start with the decimal IP address, which consists of four octets (numbers between 0 and 255).
+1. Start with the decimal IP address, which consists of four octets (numbers between 0 and 255).

-2. **Divide the decimal number by 2**: For each octet, continuously divide the number by 2, noting the remainder each time.
+2. For each octet, continuously divide the number by 2, noting the remainder each time.

-3. **Record the remainders**: The remainder from each division step forms a binary digit (1 or 0).
+3. The remainder from each division step forms a binary digit (1 or 0).

-4. **Reverse the order of the remainders**: The remainders form the binary equivalent, starting from the least significant bit (rightmost) to the most significant bit (leftmost).
+4. The remainders form the binary equivalent, starting from the least significant bit (rightmost) to the most significant bit (leftmost).

 > **Example: Converting Decimal to Binary**
 >